icai/ytdlp-gui/README.md

 - You can adjust the download directory by changing the `download_directory` in `config.yaml`.
 - You can add or update proxy URLs in the `proxy_list` to handle geo-restricted downloads.
-- You can modify the `yt_dlp_options` section to set custom download settings (e.g., preferred formats, quality, etc.).
+- You can modify the `yt_dlp_options` sectiproxycustom download settings (e.g., preferred formats, quality, etc.).

 ## Troubleshooting

 - **Missing `config.yaml`**: If the `config.yaml` file is missing, the app will automatically generate a new one with default settings.
 Ensure the file is located in the same directory as the script.
-- **Slow Download Speeds**: If you're experiencing slow download speeds, try adding proxies to the `proxy_list` section in `config.yaml`.
+- **Slow Download Speeds**: If you're experiencing slow download speeds, try adding proxies to the `proxy_list` section in `config.yaml`. proxy
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.